dotnet/docs/docs/core/tutorials/using-on-mac-vs.md

 ---
 title: Getting started with .NET Core on macOS using Visual Studio for Mac | Microsoft Docs
-description: Getting started with .NET Core on macOS, using Visual Studio for Mac
+description: This topic walks you through building a simple console application using Visual Studio for Mac and .NET Core.
 keywords: .NET, .NET Core, macOS, Mac
 author: guardrex
 ms.author: mairaw